Alex-AK/lambda-notes/S4-applied-javascript/DOM-I.md

 ## DOM Element Creation

-- this pattern is seen in react
+- this pattern is seen in react, optimized through JSX
 - state (data) driven application
   - take databases of information and create thousands of unique webpages
   - is this how youtube homepage works?